Sagnik-Coder24/Box-Office/README.md

 # Box-Office Web App

-The Box-Office Web App is a platform designed for movie enthusiasts, industry professionals, and casual viewers to explore and track box office performance data.
-It provides features like real-time box office numbers, movie rankings, release schedules, and detailed analytics about film performance.
+The Box-Office Web App is a user-friendly platform for discovering movies, web series, and details about actors.
+Built with React.js the app allows users to search for titles, explore detailed information, including release dates, ratings, and actor profiles, all within a smooth, responsive interface.
+Using the TVmaze API, the app fetches real-time data to keep users updated on the latest films, series, and their stars.

 ## Features